Council bill would end 24-hr. homecare shifts

-As legislation at the state level has stalled, city lawmakers are attempting to move the needle on banning 24-hour shifts for homecare workers through new proposals in the City Council.
-The bill went before the Committee on Civil Service and Labor on Tuesday during a hearing that lasted seven hours and 44 minutes.
+As legislation at the state level has stalled, city lawmakers are attempting to move the needle on banning 24-hour shifts for homecare workers through a new proposal in the City Council.
+The bill went before the Committee on Civil Service and Labor last Tuesday during a hearing that lasted seven hours and 44 minutes.

 Much like the state version of the bill (A3145/S359A), the Council bill would ban all shifts exceeding 12 hours, consecutive 12-hour shifts, shifts totaling more than 12 hours in a span of 24 hours and working more than 50 hours of work in one week.